 The bodyboard industry has evolved around the plastics industry.
 Stringers have come along to work with the core and skins, as a structural flex system.
 It is important that the board you're riding takes advantage of that.

-Pick the right bodyboard for your weight with a size chart available here.
+Pick the right board for your weight with a bodyboard size chart.

-Learn more about the best bodyboard core types and materials, here.
+Learn more about the best bodyboard core types and materials.

-Take an in-depth look at how to choose the best bodyboard, here.
+Take an in-depth look at how to choose the best bodyboard.